ma-compbio/Weaver/README.rst

     * -m mappability file, download from http://bioen-compbio.bioen.illinois.edu/weaver/Weaver_data.tar.gz [MANDATORY]
     * -p number of cores [default 1]

 * Output:
     * TARGET: File containing haplotype level coverage of different regions

-Once this is obtained, we use the following command to obtain the haplotype leel coverage.
+Once this is obtained, we use the following command to obtain the haplotype level coverage.
 ::

     $BIN/solo_ploidy TARGET 2